-SECTION 1.1: RECOGNITION
+U1 - SECTION 1.1: RECOGNITION:

-A. The union is recognized as the exclusive bargaining representative of the unit consisting of all full-time and part-time employees employed in the grocery, produce and meat departments in all present and future stores of the Employer in the St. Paul metropolitan area and vicinity, excluding supervisory employees as defined in SECTION 2(11) of the Labor Management Relations Act of 1947 as amended.
-The Employer will be allowed dot have up to three (3) two (2) supervisory employees per store, including Store managers, outside the bargaining unit who may perform all bargaining unit work, including excluding the cutting of meat.
+A. The Union is recognized as the exclusive bargaining representative of the unit consisting of all full-time and part-time employees employed in all present and future stores of the Employer in the St. Paul metropolitan area and vicinity, excluding supervisory employees as defined in SECTION 2(11) of the Labor Management Relations Act of 1947 as amended.
+The Employer will be allowed to have up to two (2) employees per store, including Store Managers, outside the bargaining unit who may perform all bargaining unit work, excluding including the cutting of meat.
+In stores with more than 100 permanent bargaining unit employees, the Employer may have up to three (3) such non-bargaining unit, supervisory employees.

-SECTION 1.5: MEAT DEPARTMENT:
+U2 - SECTION 1.5: MEAT DEPARTMENT: NEW ARTICLE (Adjust article numbering)

-A. All work performed in the meat department will be done by bargaining unit members of the meat department (Head meat cutter, Journeymen [and Apprentices], Wrappers and Other-than-Journeymen) except as provided in ARTICLE 1 SECTION 1.A. and below:
+A. All work performed in the meat department will be done by bargaining unit members of the meat department (Head meat cutter, Journeymen, Wrappers and Other-than-Journeymen) except as provided in ARTICLE 1 SECTION 1.A. and below: